sharumpe/dynamic-vagrant/README.md

 (cloning the same repo) so it was cumbersome/confusing to add new VM blocks to the Vagrantfile directly.

-This lets us keep `vm_setup.rb` local for each user, separate from the repo, so each user can have independent sets of named Vagrant VM instances.
+This lets us keep `vm_setup.json` local for each user, separate from the repo, so each user can have independent sets of named Vagrant VM instances.

 ## Capabilities

+### Dynamic VM setup

 The setup is now in JSON, and does not require a Ruby object definition.
 So you can define your VMs as an array of (json) objects: